ondrejd/odwp-wc-orderbyvisits/readme.txt

 License: Mozilla Public License 2.0
 Tags: woocommerce,statistics
 Requires at least: 4.3
-Tested up to: 4.6.1
+Tested up to: 4.8.2
-Stable tag: 0.3.0
+Stable tag: 0.5.0

-Plugin for WordPress with WooCommerce installed that enables simple visits statistics on e-shop products and add custom products sorting based on them.
+Plugin for WordPress and WooCommerce that adds new products orderby rules - Order by popularity (views) and Order by popularity (sales).

 == Description ==

-Plugin for WordPress with WooCommerce installed that enables simple visits statistics on e-shop products and add custom products sorting based on them.
+Plugin for WordPress and WooCommerce that adds new products orderby rules - Order by popularity (views)and Order by popularity (sales).

 Main features:

-* statistics for visits per WooCommerce's product detail
-* custom products sorting based on how many times were product's detail viewed
+* simple statistics about how many times was product displayed,
+* new products _orderby_ rules - Order by popularity (views) and Order by popularity (sales),
+* Czech and English localization.

 == Installation ==